dials/dials/doc/sphinx/documentation/tutorials/centring_vs_pseudocentring.rst

 way to fix this is simply to reindex the spot list using the new model.
 We also request output of the unindexed reflections to explore later::

-  dials.index reindexed_experiments.json strong.pickle output.unindexed_reflections=unindexed.pickle
+  dials.index reindexed_experiments.json strong.refl output.unindexed_reflections=unindexed.refl

 This produces a properly indexed spot list, but the space group is in an unconventional setting.
 We can fix this as follows::

-  dials.refine_bravais_settings experiments.json indexed.pickle
+  dials.refine_bravais_settings experiments.json indexed.refl

 Solution 5 is what we want::